CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Largest Rectangle on HackerRank.
 Can you complete the challenge? (https://hr.gs/caeece)

 **Thoughts**: DSA is becoming a significant part of every programmmer's life!

+### Day 62: April 09, 2022

+**Today's Progress**: Success!
+Just solved Square-Ten Tree on HackerRank.
+Can you complete the challenge? (https://hr.gs/ccfbdd0

+**Thoughts**: DSA is all about your calmness; the more patience you've, the harder you'll crack.